 There were many restaurants and inns on Conesus Lake prior to the early 1930’s; most of them are gone forever!
 The Beachcomber on West Lake Road, Conesus Lake, NY still remains and is in full operation.
 Built by B.C.
 Mehlenbacher of Dansville and named for his wife, it was called “Peg’s Point," and originated as a small grocery store, with gas pumps at the road.
 In 1933, it became a restaurant and taproom, after surviving prohibition.

 Around 1952, Bob Corris of Rochester purchased and did extensive remodeling, creating a “South Sea Island” atmosphere and renamed it The Beachcomber.
 This included importing a sand beach with artificial palm trees.
 Corris promoted the Beachcomber and it became one of the top resort & restaurants in Western New York before he lost it in bankruptcy.
 Within three or four years it changed hands and Bob Clifford tried to operate the Beachcomber for about two years.

 Tom and Diane Wallen owned the property for approximately 17 years.
 They leased it out to various people during that time, typically for 1 or 2 years each.
 A house once stood where the Cabana is today.
 It caught fire and a pole barn to store boats was built in its place.
-During the years when the Wallens owned the property the pole barn was converted into a bar which is now known fondly as The Cabana!
+When the Wallens owned the property, the pole barn was converted into a bar known fondly as The Cabana!
 The restaurant itself became difficult to operate as it was in ill repair in many ways for a few years.
-The motel rooms upstairs remained as storage areas mostly, as they needed much attention.
+The motel rooms upstairs remained mostly storage areas, as they needed much attention.
 During the years when the Wallons owned the property, the storage/party room was converted into a bar that was called the Pavilion.
 Later renovated and renamed by the Mays before they opened, & fondly now known as the Cabana & Dockside Grill!
 In spring 2015 the volleyball court was built to host weekly adult leagues!
 In Spring 2017 the Cabana was renovated into the bar you see

 On March 10, 2005, Tom & Mary Alice May purchased the property.
 Since then, extensive remodeling has been completed, and has continued yearly with constant improvements.
 This amazing property has evolved into a hot spot once again!
 The Beachcomber now offers a variety of food, drinks and entertainment for everyone.
 We aim to serve delicious food and festive beverages, with a great staff dedicated to the service of our guests.
 You can find everything in one beautiful location.
 With two restaurants, we provide indoor and outdoor dining for casual and upscale food options.
 Additionally, enjoy our sandy beach for kids to be kids, 50 docks for seasonal, overnight, and patrons, a bonfire pit, live music, a sand volleyball court for league play, and renovated overnight guest rooms overlooking the lake - all with an amazing view!
 We also offer year round catering and banquets onsite and off, and of course takeout.